Technologies

 For decades, forward and reverse genetic screens have been central in functional studies of genes and beyond.
 Forward genetic screening starts with phenotypes and aims to determine the genetic basis responsible for a given phenotype, while reverse genetic screening starts from known genes or more broadly, DNA sequences and assays the effect of each gene upon perturbation.
 However, traditional genetic screening typically requires a large-scale setup and is strongly limited by the available resources and experimental feasibility.

 We recently proposed and developed the in silico genetic screen (ISGS) research framework as a next-generation approach to genetic discoveries.
 The ISGS framework integrates advanced machine learning / artificial intelligence models and high-throughput in silico genetic perturbation.
 Similar to the experimental genetic screen, the ISGS framework interrogates the effect of perturbations through accurate computational prediction in an ultra-high-throughput scenario.
 We recently developed C.Origami, a deep neural network that performs de novo prediction of cell type-specific chromatin organization with optimal performance.
 Coupling the C.Origami model with the ISGS framework, we systematically analyzed how individual DNA elements affect chromatin organization across the genome.
-We continue developing novel high-throughput in silico genetic screen technologies that will enable more widespread applications to lead the discoveries in genome sciences.
+We continue developing novel predictive biology technologies and high-throughput in silico genetic screen platforms to enable more fundamental discoveries in genome sciences.

 Chemical Genomic Technologies